NTIA/itm/cmdREADME.md

-# ITM Commandline Driver #
+# ITM Command-line Driver #

-This readme explains the use of the ITM commandline driver.
-This is a supplemental software tool to allow a user to call the ITM DLL from the commandline with inputs specified in supporting file formats.
+This readme explains the use of the ITM command-line driver.
+This is a supplemental software tool to allow a user to call the ITM DLL from the command-line with inputs specified in supporting file formats.

 ## Input Files ##

-Inputs to the commandline driver are specified in an ASCII text file using the common `key,value` format.
+Inputs to the command-line driver are specified in an ASCII text file using the common `key,value` format.
 Each line holds a single `key,value` combination, with the `key` representing the model input variable name and the `value` representing its value.
 The driver will automatically detect whether ITM should be called specifying variability in time/location/situation or confidence/reliability based on the input parameters specified.

 ## Output Files ##

-After parsing the inputs and calling ITM, the commandline driver will generate an output report file containing the results.
+After parsing the inputs and calling ITM, the command-line driver will generate an output report file containing the results.
 This results file contains inputs params, output params, and human-readable supporting documentation.

 ## Execution ##

-Executing the ITM commandline driver requires specifying input arguments, defined in the below table:
+Executing the ITM command-line driver requires specifying input arguments, defined in the below table:

 | Flag    | Type   | Required? | Description  |
 |---------|--------|-----------|--------------|